tianlinxu312/Everything-about-LLMs/README.md

 [LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/abs/2106.09685), 2021, Edward J. Hu*, Yelong Shen*, Phillip Wallis, Zeyuan Allen-Zhu, Yuanzhi Li, Shean Wang, Lu Wang, Weizhu Chen

-I wrote a notebook to show how to fine-tune a **reeeeal** simple binary classification model with LoRA, see [here](./LoRA.ipynb).
+I wrote a notebook to show how to fine-tune a **reeeeaaaal** simple binary classification model with LoRA, see [here](./LoRA.ipynb).

 Of course, LoRA is already implemented for larger models as a library.
-Here's another notebook here (coming soon) on how to fine-tune LLaMA 2 with LoRA.
+Here's another notebook here (coming soon) on how to fine-tune LLaMA 2 with the LoRA library.

 ### QLoRA